5 Steps to Clean Your Cold Plunge

 How to Clean Your Cold Plunge

-Keeping your cold plunge clean ensures the water stays fresh, the chiller runs smoothly, and your investment lasts longer.
-Below is a step-by-step guide to properly draining, cleaning, refilling and maintaining your plunge.
+Keeping your cold plunge clean ensures the water stays fresh, the chiller runs smoothly, your routine stays intact and your investment lasts longer.
+Below is a step-by-step guide to properly clean your cold plunge and get the most life out of the water.

-• If the 5ft hose is not long enough to easily drain the cold plunge, a sump pump can be used to more easily drain the water.
+• If the hose is not long enough, a submersible sump pump can be used by attaching a garden hose to the pump.

 1. Take the plunge outside or to an area you can clean it.